Praewtip-B/ReMind/README.md

 # ReMind
 ReMind is a fast-paced word association game built with React and Vite.
-Players select categories or attributes and try to generate as many valid words as possible before time runs out.
+Designed with a clean, minimal UI, it challenges players to generate as many valid words as possible within a set time limit across various categories and attributes.

-The app supports both English and Thai languages and is designed with a clean, minimal UI.
+## Background & Inspiration
+The game mechanics for ReMind are based on speech therapy exercises for stroke recovery, specifically the ones given to my dad.

+Doing these on paper was a bit rough on everyone; it was messy to track, and I noticed my dad didn't really enjoy doing them.
+So I built this app to handle the timer and the scoring so we could just focus on the game.
+Since switching to the app, he seems much more eager to practice, and it’s made the whole process easier for the family.
+While it’s just a simple tool, I'm sharing it in hopes that it might make things a little easier for someone else in the same situation.

 ## How to Play